ftruono/llm-refactor/README.md

 | **Callback Logic Duplication** | Repeated custom callbacks across experiments.                          |

-Looking for others smells and example in code
+Looking for others smells and example in code, not yet defined a specific prompt how to solve it!